Celebrate St. Patrick’s Day with My Favorite Green Foods

 Nutrition Bonus: Those sea-faring folk of centuries ago knew what they were doing when they’d pack limes in their carry-on while crossing the ocean.
 The reason?
 Limes were proven to help prevent scurvy, a disease caused by severe vitamin C deficiency.
 I like this fruit for its micronutrients, but I’m crazy about its phytochemicals, which can help protect the body against cancer.

 - Avocados.
-I don’t really go a day or two without popping a slice of avocado in my mouth or blending it into a variety of dishes, including the pie-in-the-sky chocolate cream pie recipe I blogged about a few days ago.
+I don’t really go a day or two without popping a slice of avocado in my mouth or blending it into a variety of dishes.
 Use avocado oil for salads and nibble on avocados for snacks or slice up and put in salads.

 Nutrition Bonus: Avocadoes are favored sources of monounsaturated fats.